iamjabeed/LuxeHaven/README.md

 ### 2.1 User Authentication and Account Management

+- User registration with email.
-- User registration with email and social media options.
+- User registration with social media options(v2).
-- Secure login using email and password or social media accounts.
+- Secure login using email and password.
 - Logout functionality for user account security.

 ### 2.2 User Profile Management

-- Users can edit their profiles, including name, email, profile picture, and contact information.
+- Users can edit their profiles, including name, email, profile picture(v2), and contact information(v2).
 - Ability for users to change their login password.
 - Detailed order history for users to track and re-order items.
 - Wishlist feature for users to create, edit, and manage a list of desired products.